 Sep

 More than one of our Denver Dental Arts patients has come to our Denver North Carolina practice resigned to the fact that they need dental crowns.
-Only to be relieved and amazed when Dr. Nathen Ellis or Dr. Gary Hubbard tells them they have another option — dental veneers and they don’t involve all the extensive prep work crowns do.
+Only to be relieved and amazed when Dr. Nathen Ellis or Dr. Spencer Stewart tells them they have another option — dental veneers and they don’t involve all the extensive prep work crowns do.
 Perhaps this is news to you as well.

-Like dental crowns, dental veneers are a type of restorative dental treatment available to individuals who are looking to correct structural problems or cosmetic imperfections of individual teeth, such as
+Like dental crowns, dental veneers are a type of restorative dental treatment available to individuals who are looking to correct structural problems or cosmetic imperfections of individual teeth, such as:

 However, unlike a dental crown that covers or caps the entire tooth, a dental veneer consists of a very thin layer of porcelain shaped and affixed to the front of a tooth to cover or face it.